- Make—and eat!—a typical Italian pasta dish the traditional way

 |Day 10||Goodbye Italy!|

 Day 1: Arrive in Pisa, Travel to Cinque Terre & Evening Cruise

 Cinque Terre is a rugged strip of the Liguria coastline made up of five old fishing villages—Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.
-The coast, villages, and surrounding hillsides are all part of the Cinque Terre National Park and are a UNESCO World Heritage Site.
+The coast, villages, and surrounding hillsides are all part of the Cinque Terre National Park and UNESCO World Heritage Site.

-In the evening after you settle into your accommodation, head out onto the water to enjoy a small group sunset boat tour.
+In the evening, after you settle into your accommodation, head out onto the water to enjoy a small group sunset boat tour.
 Sit back and admire the views of the charming Cinque Terre fishing villages on a 2-hour route from Manarola.
 You'll pass by ancient fortresses guarding the tops of communities, terraced vineyards cascading down to the water, and scenic ports welcoming fishing and tour boats home.